 Trev from Southern Safety will be running this workshop to help give road marshal volunteers the skills and confidence needed for safe traffic management on course.
 There will be time to meet with your team if in a same area and to pull on past experience of specific areas.
 This is not compulsory but we highly recommend and encourage all those involved in a road marshal role to attend.

 It’s party time in the race central marquee.
-All volunteers are invited to a delicious brunch at the Volunteer Thank You Party.
+All volunteers are invited to a delicious dinner at the Volunteer Thank You Party.
 Be in to win lots of prizes donated by local businesses to say a massive thank you for your hard work.
-Come and join at 10.30am.
+Come and join at 5.00pm.

 Aid stations are an athlete’s lifeline, an oasis on their marathon journey.
 It’s where they get water and food to fuel them towards the finish line.
 Challenge Wanaka is offering locals/supporters/companies the opportunity to adopt an aid station.
 Local non-profit organisations can use it as a fundraising opportunity or to raise awareness of their cause, businesses can use it as a team building exercise for their staff and/or brand awareness or a bunch of friends can use it as a fun day out.
 Dress up, theme it, name it, bring lots of energy and a smile.
 Each aid station needs six people – there’s no maximum age but there is a minimum age limit of 10 (18 on the bike course and aid stations situated on roads).
 All you need to do is contact the office by clicking here – as easy as that!